cmhamiche/kld-sweep/README.md

 - The baseline model can be in the same directory as the quants -- it will be detected and excluded automatically.
 Sibling shards of the baseline are also excluded.
 - Quantization names are extracted from GGUF metadata (`general.name`) -- the model name portion is stripped from the filename, leaving just the quant type (e.g. `IQ4_XS` instead of `Qwen3.5-0.8B-IQ4_XS`).
 Falls back to the full filename stem if metadata is unreadable.
 - Split-shard baselines are supported -- point `--baseline` to the first shard only.
-- ik_llama.cpp returns non-zero exit codes even on success.
-The script parses output first and uses results if PPL/KLD were extracted successfully, regardless of exit code.
 - If logits generation is interrupted (Ctrl+C, crash), the partial file is automatically detected on the next run and the script prompts you to regenerate.
 - If you change `--dataset` between runs, the script detects the mismatch and asks whether to regenerate the logits.
 - ERROR entries (crashed or unparseable runs) are retried automatically on the next run.